icerpc/icerpc-docs/pages/icerpc-core/invocation/service-address.md

 ## Syntax

 A service address is a [URI][uri] that specifies the address of a service.
-It can be absolute or relative.
+It can be either absolute or relative.

-The scheme of an absolute service address is either ice or icerpc.
-A relative service address is an absolute path—query parameters and fragment are not allowed.
+- **Relative Service Address:** An absolute path without query parameters or fragments.

-The URI scheme of an absolute service address identifies the protocol to use to reach the target service.
+- **Absolute Service Address:** Uses the schemes `ice` or `icerpc` and contains the protocol required to reach the target service.

-The path of a service address allows the server to route requests to the desired service.
+  - The URI scheme identifies the protocol required to access the target service.

-An absolute service address may include one or more [server addresses](../connection/server-address).
-These server addresses are used to establish or locate a connection to a server that hosts the service.
-The protocol of a server address is always the same as the protocol of the enclosing service address.
+  - An absolute service address may include one or more [server addresses](../connection/server-address), which establish or locate a connection to a server hosting the service.
+The protocol of the server address matches that of the enclosing service address.

-An absolute service address without a server address can have query parameters.
+  - An absolute service address without a server address can have query parameters.

+{% callout %}

-Finally, an ice service address can have a fragment; this fragment corresponds to an Ice facet.
+An `ice` service address can have a fragment, which corresponds to an Ice facet representing a specific feature or aspect of the service.

+{% /callout %}

+The **path** of a service address allows the server to route requests to the desired service.

-In C#, record class [`ServiceAddress`][service-address] is a parsed and validated representation of a service address
-URI: it holds exactly the same information.
+In C#, the record class [`ServiceAddress`][service-address] provides a parsed and validated representation of a service address URI.
+It holds the same information as the original service address.

+## Categories of Service addresses

-Service addresses can be divided in 4 categories:
+Service addresses can be categorized into four distinct types based on their characteristics and functionality.

-## Service address with a single server address
+### Service address with a single server address

 A service address with a single server address is very common: